 Click here to check out the taxable gross weight category of your vehicle.

-If your vehicle is used explicitly for logging purposes, the tax amount of your vehicle will considerably reduce.
-You do not have to pay HVUT if your vehicle is considered as a suspended vehicle.
+If your vehicle is used explicitly for logging purposes, the tax amount of your vehicle will be considerably reduced.
+You do not have to pay HVUT if your vehicle is considered a suspended vehicle.
 However, it is mandatory to file Form 2290 for suspended vehicles.
 Use the "HVUT Tax Calculator" to calculate your tax dues for the current tax year.